 How to Begin

-Research projects done by individuals or as a team.
+Research projects can be conducted by individuals or as a team.
 Once accepted, a faculty mentor walks alongside the Cadet as they begin their investigation.
 Projects culminate in most cases with a poster presentation and orals presentations at the VMI Undergraduate Research Symposium.
 Cadets are encouraged to present research at symposia nationwide.
 Cadets also have an opportunity to submit their research for publication in scholarly Journals to include VMI's New Horizons: Journal for Undergraduate Research.

 There are numerous research opportunities both at VMI and at other institutions.
 Usually, a research project may span one or two years in duration with the bulk of a student's research being conducted over one or two summers.
 During the summer, students are often paid a stipend similar to some internships.